SoftDevMobDevJan2024/L08InAFile/app/src/main/java/au/edu/swin/sdmd/l08_inafile_2023/ReadMe.md

 This is a small app that:

 * reads an HTML file from /res/raw and shows the text on the screen;
-* contains a converter that stores numbers entered and their conversions to file;
+* contains a converter that stores numbers entered and their conversions to a history file;
 * stores the last number converted to SharedPreferences;
 * shows the contents of that file in a list.